massquantity/dismember/README.md

 ## Requirements

-+ JDK 1.8
++ JDK 8 or 11
-+ Spark 2.4 with Scala 2.12.
-Note that using scala 2.11 will not work.
++ Spark 3.2.0+ with Scala 2.13
 + Maven \>= 3.3

+Since version 3.2.0, Spark finally starts to [support Scala 2.13](https://spark.apache.org/downloads.html), so the code may not work under Scala 2.11 or 2.12.
+Refer to
+[https://docs.scala-lang.org/overviews/core/collections-migration-213.html](https://docs.scala-lang.org/overviews/core/collections-migration-213.html) for some main changes.

 ## Data